(605) 540-0933 Book Online

 Lost a tooth and ready to permanently replace it?
-Dental implants could be an excellent option to regain the full functionality of your teeth and confidence.
+Dental implants can be an excellent option to regain the full functionality of your teeth and confidence.
 Are you looking for long-lasting and convenient relief from your dentures or decaying teeth?
-Look no further; the dentist of Designer Dentistry & Smiles Sioux Falls is here to help.
+Look no further; the dentists at Designer Dentistry & Smiles specialize in dental implants in Sioux Falls and are here to help.

 What are Dental Implants?

 Dental implants provide many benefits over traditional tooth replacement options; rather than resting above the gums like most prosthetic options, they protect your overall oral health by preventing dental shifting and bone loss.
-Here are just a few of the reasons you should consider choosing dental implants with Sioux Falls Dentist, SD, for your tooth replacement needs:
+Here are just a few of the reasons you should consider our Sioux Falls dental implant center for your tooth replacement needs:

 They will look beautiful and natural.
 Whether you replace one or all of your teeth, you will be able to smile confidently knowing that your new teeth look beautiful and natural.